Release Date: November 16, 2016

 Epic and Feature Board Drill-down

-You now have the ability to drill down on your Epic and Feature boards.
+You now have the ability to drill down on your Epic and Feature boards (Figure 8).
 The checklist format lets you easily mark work as completed, and provides a handy bird’s eye view of the completed versus outstanding work.

 For more information, see Kanban features and epics.